Finding the perfect stroller for your infant can be a bewildering experience. There are so many strollers to choose from, where do you start?

 A cup holder is included that will take your coffee beaker or your baby’s bottle.

-- 4-position backrest easily adjusts with one hand for growing children
+- 4-Position backrest easily adjusts with 1 hand for growing children

 - Adjustable, removable canopy with peek-a-boo window.
-Rear Wheel Diameter is 7"
+Rear Wheel Diameter is 7inch

 The Chicco Liteway stroller is stylish, bold, and chic.
 The color range is bright and trendy, perfect for moms who want a compact, easy to handle, lightweight stroller that looks great too.